csaument/alpha-configuration-setup/useful-git-commands.md

 - local: local machine
 - commit: adding a tracking number and message to changes
 - difference (diff): a collection of modifications/additions/deletions to a file
+- markdown (.md): a text-based language used by GitHub

 ### Repetitions
 - Change 2